What are the priorities for applying treatment and plowing streets?

 If my street is not plowed, can I call to request plowing or de-icing service?

 Yes, you can call and request service for a residential street.
 These requests are addressed after priority streets are clear and as resources are available.
-Submit your request through UPLNK, the City’s phone app to report non-emergency issues or by calling the Snow Center at 402-441-7644.
+Submit your request through UPLNK, the City’s phone app to report non-emergency issues or by calling the Traffic Management Center at 402-441-7644.

 Why does snow pile up at the end of my driveway when City crews plow my street?